-Why do some of us have a hard time saying I love you?
+Why do I have a hard time saying I love you?

-For many of us, we didn’t hear these words growing up.
-It was normal for our parents to tuck us in bed at night without saying I love you.
-When we headed off to college or on our own, we knew our parents loved us, even though they didn’t tell us very often.
+- You didn’t hear the words I love you growing up.
+It was normal for your parents to tuck you into bed at night without saying I love you.
+When you headed off to college or on your own, you knew your parents loved you, even though they didn’t tell you very often.

-So what’s my action step if you have a hard time saying I love you?
+Try this if you have a hard time saying I love you.

 It’s time to be bold and brave and just start, friend!

-Here are three easy ways to start saying I love you:
+5 easy ways to start saying I love you!

-- As you’re waiving goodbye to your elderly parent or friend after a wonderful visit, tell them you love them.
+4. As you’re waving goodbye after a wonderful visit, tell them you love them.

 Who do you need to say I love you to today?